-For his poliziotteschi outputs Lenzi would mainly turn to Micalizzi for scoring duty.
+For his poliziotteschi releases, Lenzi would mainly turn to Micalizzi for scoring duty.
 And the Micalizzi dirty cop stuff is just as good as it gets.
-Roma a mano armata and the sequel both share the same theme, a roaring and dynamic straight forward big band-like entry that makes full use of agressive brass and funky bass right out of the afro-American Music coolest outputs.
-The occasional strings and synth give that cinematic suspense sound that blend it all together.
-Some piece are more on the ambient suspenseful side and put electronic machinery and electric piano to good use as well as these takes of flute bond to that era of euro film music also partially influenced by Brit Prog Rock.
+Roma a Mano Armata and the sequel both share the same theme, a roaring and dynamic straight forward big band-like entry that makes full use of aggressive brass and funky bass right out of Afro-American music’s coolest outputs.
+The occasional strings and synths give that cinematic suspense sound that blend it all together.
+Some pieces are more on the ambient suspenseful side and put electronic machinery and electric piano to good use as well as these takes of flute bound to that era of euro film music also partially influenced by Brit Prog Rock.

-You can also look for this very good compilation, Cinema a mano armata, that was edited on vinyl by Italian Label Dagored.
-It consists of great re-recordings (mainly for the genre) of Micalizzi’s work, a summary of his career with great new arrangements conducted by the maestro for his group, The Big Bubbling Band, with excerpt from various poliziotteschi, La banda del gobbo, Italia a mano armata and more, featuring his unique spacey grooves, jazz atmosphere and 70’s funk.
+You can also look for this very good compilation, Cinema a Mano Armata, that was edited on vinyl by Italian Label Dagored.
+It consists of great re-recordings (mainly for the genre) of Micalizzi’s work, a summary of his career with great new arrangements conducted by the maestro for his group, The Big Bubbling Band, with excerpts from various poliziotteschi, La Banda del Gobbo, Italia a Mano Armata and more, featuring his unique spacey grooves, jazz atmosphere and 70’s funk.

 Nothing there to envy the great Lalo Shifrin classics, for their American counterpart, of the likes of Bullit (1968) and Dirty Harry (1971).